 Watch our video on What is the Circular Economy?

-A Circular Economy creates new opportunities for growth, reduces waste, will help towards reducing environmental impacts of production and consumption.
+A Circular Economy creates new opportunities for economic growth, makes better use of finite resources and reduces waste, and will help towards reducing the environmental impacts of production and consumption.

-The Circular Economy (CE) can be considered as a global redesign, renovating the functions of resources within the economy, e.g. waste coming from factories could become a treasured input to an alternative process.
+The Circular Economy (CE) can be considered as a global redesign, renovating the functions of resources within the economy, e.g. circular business model innovation could mean waste coming from factories could become a treasured input to an alternative process.

 Products can be upgraded, reused or repaired rather than thrown away.
-Furthermore, CE provides vast business opportunities.
+Furthermore, CE provides vast business opportunities and the potential for boosting economic growth.
 Policy-makers need to focus on fast-tracking the transition to a CE because of pressing global challenges, water scarcity and climate change.

 In order to move towards a CE, a shift in the way products are made is needed; sustainability needs to become the centre of business and industrial models.
 A CE could be a global level solution.
-If the EU manufacturing sector started using CE business models that could lead to $630 million of material cost savings per year by 2025.
+If the EU manufacturing sector started using circular business models, that could lead to $630 million of material cost savings per year by 2025.

 Circular Economy and the Sustainable Development Goals (SDGs):